Ahkeel/ncb-site/README.md

 # Retail Internet Banking - RIB #
-This is a demo site for updated design to launch "insert date here".
+This is a demo site for the redesign of RIB.

 ### Prerequisites ###
 * [NodeJS](http://nodejs.org/)